 Uber Eats launches robot delivery service in Miami

-With the new service, which starts Thursday, customers will be alerted when their food is on the way and then be instructed to meet the remotely-supervised robot on the sidewalk, according to in-app screenshots shared with CNN by Uber.
+With the new service, customers will be alerted when their food is on the way and then be instructed to meet the remotely-supervised robot on the sidewalk, according to in-app screenshots shared with CNN by Uber.
 Customers can then unlock the vehicle using their phone and grab their order from a secure compartment.

-Customers can also opt-out if they prefer to have their items delivered by a courier.
+(Customers can also opt-out if they prefer to have their items delivered by a courier.)

 Cartken's six-wheeled robots are equipped with multiple sensors and cameras to help them avoid collisions and choose routes which have the fewest hazards, according to its website.
 The delivery robots can operate indoors as well as outdoors.